Smoky South of The Border Soup

 This one is sure to become a family favorite!
-I made this on a whim today.
+I made this on a whim back in 2013.
 My toddler was taking his nap, my baby was happily cooing away…and so I went to work in the kitchen!
 Some of my best creations come spontaneously rather than from careful, conscious planning (though there are those as well).
 Often as I’m scanning the ingredients on hand in my fridge and in my pantry, ideas will jump out at me.
-Such was the case today.
+Such was the case that day.
 Two things initially stood out to me: Bone-in chicken and a can of chipotles en adobo.
 I instantly knew I wanted to use them…somehow.
-The clock was ticking…my toddler would be awake from his nap before long…so I grabbed the ingredients and set to work!
+The clock was ticking…my toddler would be awake from his nap before long…so I grabbed the ingredients and set to work.
 Pacing myself, like a candidate on the TV show “Chopped”, I hustled about, grabbing this and grabbing that in order to get this dish finished on time.
-The end result: Smoky South of The Border Soup.
-You’re going to love this recipe.
-My in-home panel of food critics presented their verdict: It’s a winner!
+The end result: this Smoky South of The Border Soup.
+Soon we were sitting down to family dinner and my in-home panel of food critics presented their verdict: It’s a winner!
+And I’m confident you will agree!

 Let’s get started!

-Homemade chicken stock is the best.
+Homemade chicken broth is the best.
 There just is no comparison.
-And since you have to cook the chicken anyway for this dish, why not turn it into a luscious stock?
+And since you have to cook the chicken anyway for this dish, why not turn it into a luscious broth to use for your soup?

 Heat the oil in a Dutch oven (I use and love Lodge) on medium-high and saute the onions until translucent and just beginning to caramelize.
 Add the garlic and jalapenos and cook for another minute.